Seagate/cortx-hare/rfc/3/README.md

     data_units: <int>
     parity_units: <int>
     #
-    # There are two ways of assigning disks to pool.
+    # There are several ways of assigning disks to pool.
     #
-    # 1) Choose which disks of which host to use for this pool.
-    disks:
-      select:
-        - { host: <str>, path_regex: <str> }
-    # 2) Use all available disks of all nodes for this pool.
+    # 1) Use all available disks of all nodes for this pool.
     #disks: all
+    # 2) Use one disk per CAS service
+    #disks: per_cas
+    # 3) Use first disk on controller
+    #disks: first_disk
 ```

 ### `cfgen` script